What is the difference between a certified and qualified interpreter?

 Independent Contractor Interpreters/Freelancers

-Let me explain a few things about this industry in order to help potential clients make the right choice in choosing an interpreting services company, but also help new freelance interpreters understand the requirements.
+Let me explain a few things about this industry in order to help potential clients make the right choice in choosing an interpreting service company, but also help new freelance interpreters understand the requirements.

 Many agencies throughout the years have implemented certain processes and procedures unfortunately when it comes to adhering to those policies and procedures that’s where we run into issues.